smt-HS/DeepTileBars-release/README.md

 ### 0 Data Preparing

-* Trained gensim word2vec model: `data/word2vec.100`.
+* Trained gensim word2vec model: name the model as `word2vec.100`, and put it along with its auxiliary files in the `data/` directory.

 * Inverse Document Frequency (IDF) file: `data/term2idf.json`, which is essentially a dictionary storing the mapping `word -> idf`.